scrapy/scrapy/docs/topics/stats.rst

 Another feature of the Stats Collector is that it's very efficient (when enabled) and extremely efficient (almost unnoticeable) when disabled.

-The Stats Collector keeps one stats table per open spider/domain and one global stats table.
-You can't set or get stats from a closed domain, but the domain-specific stats table is automatically opened when the spider is opened, and closed when the spider is closed.
+The Stats Collector keeps one stats table per open spider and one global stats table.
+You can't set or get stats from a closed spider, but the spider-specific stats table is automatically opened when the spider is opened, and closed when the spider is closed.

 .. _topics-stats-usecases: